Joyce Carol Oateshttp://www.barclayagency.com/site/speaker/joyce-carol-oates

 Best known for her fiction, Oates' novels include them, which won the National Book Award; Blonde, a bold reimagining of the inner life of Marilyn Monroe; The Falls, which won the France's Prix Femina; The Gravedigger’s Daughter and Little Bird of Heaven, each set in upstate New York; and We Were the Mulvaneys, which follows the disintegration of an American family and which became a bestseller after being selected by Oprah's Book Club.
 Her 2012 publications include Daddy Love, Mudwoman, and Black Dahlia & White Rose.
 Her novel, The Accursed, was released in March 2013.
-In 2014 she released four books; Carthage which was a New York Times bestseller, High Crime Area: Tales of Darkness and Dread, Lovely, Dark, Deep: Short Stories, and she edited Prison Noir a book of short works from incarcerated writers.
+In 2014 she released; Carthage which was a New York Times bestseller, High Crime Area: Tales of Darkness and Dread, Lovely, Dark, Deep: Short Stories, and she edited Prison Noir a book of short works from incarcerated writers.
 Publications in 2015 include The Sacrifice, Jack of Spades: A Tale of Suspense, and a memoir of her childhood, entitled The Lost Landscape: A Writer's Memoir.
-In 2016 she released a novel titled The Man Without a Shadow, a book of short stories titled, The Doll-Master and Other Tales of Terror, and a volume of essays, Soul at the White Heat: Inspiration, Obsession, and the Writing Life (September 2016/Ecco).
-Her forthcoming books include a novel titled A Book of American Martyrs (February 2017/Ecco).
+In 2016 she released The Man Without a Shadow, The Doll-Master and Other Tales of Terror, and Soul at the White Heat: Inspiration, Obsession, and the Writing Life.
+In 2017 she published A Book of American Martyrs, which received the Los Angeles Times book prize, and DIS MEM BER and other Stories of Mystery and Suspense.
+In 2018 she has written Beautiful Days: Stories, Night Gaunts and Other Tales of Suspense, Hazards of Time Travel (Ecco Press, November 27, 2018), and reprints of her 1964 novel With Shuddering Fall, her 1978 novel Son of the Morning, and her 1984 novel Mysteries of Winterthurn.
+In 2019 she will release a novel, My Life as a Rat (Ecco Press, June 4, 2019), and a children’s book The New Kitten (HarperCollins, June 25, 2019).